For questions regarding product orders, donations,

 or for prayer, call us at 719-635-1111

-The word myth is defined by Webster’s Dictionary this way: “A real or fictional story that appeals to the consciousness of a people by embodying its cultural ideals or by giving expression to commonly felt emotions.”
-That definition expresses exactly what has happened to the American church in regards to politics.
+The word myth is defined by Webster’s Dictionary as “a real or fictional story that appeals to the consciousness of a people by embodying its cultural ideals or by giving expression to commonly felt emotions.”
+That definition expresses exactly what has happened to the American church in regard to politics.

-An emotional, heartfelt desire to see our Christian ideals represented in government has led to the creation of a myth.
-That myth says this: Christians will lose their religious freedoms unless they become actively involved in the political system.
+An emotional, heartfelt desire to see our Christian ideals represented in government has led to the creation of a myth that Christians will lose their religious freedoms unless they become actively involved in the political system.
 But is that true?

-In the 1970s and 80s, this philosophy caused the largest grassroots movement of evangelical Christians into the political process that we have ever seen.
-That movement helped elect a conservative president to the White House twenty of the last twenty-eight years, and it subsequently changed the makeup of the Supreme Court.
+In the 1970s and 80s, this myth caused the largest grassroots movement of evangelical Christians into the political process that we have ever seen.
+That movement helped elect conservative presidents to the White House more consistently, and it subsequently changed the makeup of the Supreme Court.

 While these are good results, it is easy to see that politics have not solved our real problems.
 At best, many social ills were stayed off a little longer.
 Abortion still claims the lives of millions of innocent children every year, and the moral fabric of America appears to be unraveling at an alarming rate.